TheChilledCloud/python-todolist-app/readme.md

-The aim of this project is to help me learning DevOps and its tools in a practical way, by applying its best practices and navigating my way through the bugs I encountered.
-I would appreciate your feedback on this project.
+# Python Todo-List DevOps Project

-In this project I containerized a Python todo-list application and automated its deployment to AWS ECR using DevOps tools
+This is my **first DevOps project** where I'm learning DevOps fundamentals through hands-on practice.
+I containerized a simple Python todo-list application and set up automated deployment to AWS ECR using modern DevOps tools.
+I'd really appreciate any feedback or suggestions for improvement!

-**Key Achievements:**
+**What I Implemented:**
-- Dockerized a todo-list python application
+- Dockerized a Python todo-list application
-- Automated CI/CD pipeline using Github Actions
+- Created a CI/CD pipeline using GitHub Actions
-- Utilized Infrastructure as Code using Terraform
+- Used Terraform for Infrastructure as Code
-- Used AWS ECR as a cloud provider
+- Deployed to AWS ECR

 ## 🛠 Tech Stack